VENGEAANCE/100hoursproject/README.md

 -  If you see an error message, try checking the browser's console for more information about the issue.

 # Optimizations
-React for front end to make better use of state.
+Changing front end using React.